wovo/torsor/readme.md

 that match the four scales.
 As a best approximation, an enum class can be used for nominal and interval scales, and and appropriate numerical type for interval and ratio scales.
-Note that these type support operations that are not meaningful:
+Note that these C++ types support operations that are not meaningful for some scales:

-- Nominal scale values expressed as enum class values can be ordered.
+- Nominal scale values expressed as enum class values can be ordered, which is meaningless.

-- Nominal and interval scale values expressed as numerical values can freely be mixed with each other and with scalar (non-scale) values.
+- Interval scale values expressed as numerical types can be multiplied and divided by a scalar value, which is meaningless.

-- Interval scale values expressed as numerical types can be multiplied and divided.
+- Nominal and interval scale values expressed as numerical values can freely be mixed with each other and with scalar (non-scale) values, which is meaningless.

 ## units of measurement

-A unit of measurement is an agreed-upon value in which a quantity (a measured value) can be expressed, by stating the ratio between the measured value and the unit.
+A *unit of measurement* is an agreed-upon value in which a quantity (a measured value) can be expressed, by stating the ratio between the measured value and the unit of measurement.
 When I state that my house is *9 m* high, I mean that the height of my house divided by the standard meter yields the value 9.
 This [Wiki](https://en.wikipedia.org/wiki/Unit_of_measurement)